melinaminaya/RestAPIKotlinApp/README.md

 ## Table of Contents
 ## Project Description
+Simple RestApi Client App that connects and list messages.
+Made out of Kotlin and JetPackCompose.
 The `NanoWebsocketClient` is responsible for establishing a WebSocket connection with the server, sending and receiving messages, and handling connection status.

 ## Technologies Used
+UI made with JetPack Compose.

 ## Installation
+To Build Application
+- Java 17
+- Android Gradle Plugin Version: 8.0.1
+- Gradle Version: 8.0
+  Configure your Android Studio (Flamingo).

 ## Usage
 1. Create an instance of `NanoWebsocketClient` by calling `getInstance()`.